Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-manager.md

     ```

 <a name="manage_current"></a>
-## Getting Information on Current Applications
+## Getting Information on Current Application

-To get information on current applications:
+To get information on the current application, follow these steps:

 1. Call the `Current` property of the [Tizen.Applications](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Applications.ApplicationInfoFilter.html) class: